officialrealTM/mcserver_installer/README.md

 ## Roadmap

-- Add support for Minecraft Spigot
+- Add support for Minecraft Paper
 - Commenting & cleaning the sourcecode